 MCN Associate Dean Emeritus Catherine Miller establishes fund for professional development

 Associate Dean Emeritus for Academics for the Mennonite College of Nursing (MCN) Catherine Miller has always had a drive to learn as much as possible.
 It was this drive to seek out new experiences that led her to Illinois State and to raising up both students and faculty through the establishment of the Dr. H. Catherine Miller Fund for Non-Tenured Track Faculty.
 A pledge and bequest commitment totaling $32,500 created the new fund during Redbirds Rising: The Campaign for Illinois State, was created through a $25,000 bequest to Illinois State.

 After graduating from St. John’s Hospital nursing program, Miller took a full-time position working in orthopedics.
 Two years later she worked as a clinical instructor and helped nursing students obtain experience in clinical settings, caring for patients with issues ranging from broken bones to ailing hearts.

 In 1988, Miller transitioned to administrative occupations.
 Miller was involved in the metamorphosis of the St. John’s nursing program from a diploma program to a baccalaureate program.
 Years later she served Heartland Community College as associate dean and director of the nursing program, where she successfully worked with faculty to increase enrollment and national licensure exam scores of the graduates.

-Then, Janet Krecji, dean of MCN at the time, asked Miller to consider a position with MCN.
-After the two spoke, Miller knew she needed to pursue the unique ideas and opportunities Krecji promised at Illinois State.
+Then, Janet Krejci, dean of MCN at the time, asked Miller to consider a position with MCN.
+After the two spoke, Miller knew she needed to pursue the unique ideas and opportunities Krejci promised at Illinois State.

 “I always push myself to do something different, and I loved Janet’s ideas and what she had in mind for Mennonite,” Miller said.
 “I found great faculty to work with, administrators who were committed, and the fulfillment of knowing that we were changing the lives of students as well as patients.”